Infotrend-Inc/OpenAI_WebUI/README.md

 The `.env` file is not copied into the `docker` or `unraid` setup.
 Environment variables should be used in this case.

+The `models.txt` file is a environment variable ready version of the models list.
+It can be used for the `OAIWUI_GPT_MODELS` and `OAIWUI_IMAGE_MODELS` parameters.

-It is possible to obtain the list of models from the `models.json` file as environment variables using the `list_models.py` script:
+It is possible to obtain that list from the `models.json` file as environment variables using the `list_models.py` script:
 ```bash
 python3 ./list_models.py
 ```